 Early in 2018 Farran Heron Joint Venture (FHJV), our construction partner on the Southport new build, began work on groundworks.
 In February FHJV working with Sefton Council and supported by Mersey Care, hosted a ‘Meet the Buyer Event’ at Bootle Town Hall to encourage local businesses to bid for trades and building work, plus supply chain for fittings.

-Mersey Care and FHJV have continued to involve the local community on its progress – a monthly site drop-in takes place for residents and ward representatives, and an engagement and arts project around health and wellbeing has involved Kew Woods Primary School in Southport, with the children returning for further site visits.
+Mersey Care and FHJV have continued to involve the local community – a monthly site drop-in takes place for residents and ward representatives, and an engagement and arts project around health and wellbeing has involved Kew Woods Primary School in Southport, with the children returning for further site visits.

-Meanwhile, a series of workshops on the hospital’s internal design features involving service users, clinicians and other stakeholders are continuing to ensure the building is the best it can be enabling it to provide the best possible environment for health care based on co-production with the people who use our services.
+A series of workshops on the hospital’s internal design features involving service users, clinicians and other stakeholders are continuing.
+This input will ensure that the building will provide the best possible environment for health care based on co-production with the people who use our services.